 Winter wonderland and elves are gone, icy cold winds still blowing.
 Nativity scenes disassembled, fireworks vanished, the urban bats sink back in deeper torpor.
 Champagne corks and glitter cleaned up, a promising year has started.
 Shopping malls sober up from the buying and selling peak moment of holiday season.
 Introvert cats regain feelings of solitude after the marathon of family’s and friends’ visits.

 I am breathing in and letting go the bewilderment of past weeks, pausing quietly.
 Re-centering and tuning into contentment, getting out of the wilderness of sights, touches, smells and tastes.
-There is a part in me that does not want to settle down for the mundane everyday tasks, waking up before the sun in the freezing winter mornings and following routines.
+There is a part in me that does not want to settle down for the mundane everyday tasks.
+Who wants to wake up before the sun in the freezing winter mornings and follow routines?
 But luckily there is part in me that finds peace and possibility to focus on here and now through the simple things.
 The nothing special mood is warm and peaceful.
-I recognized that I am feeling disconnected and not totally in control of my thoughts and actions in difficult times, frustrating situations and sights of injustice, long before I saw that being overly excited and obsessed by other positive strong emotions and events make me discombobulated as well.
+I can recognize that I disconnect and do not totally control of my thoughts and actions in difficult times, in frustrating situations and sights of injustice.
+Moreover, I bewilder when overly excited and obsessed by other positive strong emotions and events.